preciofishbone/OmniaDocsG2/blocks/related-links/index.rst

 When you are done adding links and headings, the list may need some arranging.
 Do it this way:

 1. Point at the link or heading you want to move.
-2. Click the Up or Down arrow to move it in the list.
+2. Click the arrows to move it up or down in the list.

 .. image:: add-link-move-new.png